Geye History, Family Crest & Coats of Arms

-England after the Norman Conquest of 1066.
-The Geye family lived in Oxfordshire.
+Geye is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
+The Geye family lived in Surrey.
 Their name, however, derives from their place of residence prior to the Norman Conquest of England in 1066, Gaye le Manche, France.

 Early Origins of the Geye family